pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 instance.
 Each separate workshop instance has its own corresponding namespace and cannot see the namespace for another instance.

-If you want to<!-- Maybe replace with just |To|. --> pre-create additional resources within the namespace for a workshop instance, you can supply a list of the resources against the `session.objects` field within the workshop definition.
+To pre-create additional resources within the namespace for a workshop instance, you can supply a list of the resources against the `session.objects` field within the workshop definition.
 You might use this to add additional custom roles to the service account for the workshop instance when working in that namespace or to deploy a distinct instance of an application for just that